gpapadog/personal-website/content/publication/Hawkes/index.md

 publication: ""
 publication_short: ""

 abstract: The Hawkes process, a self-exciting point process, has a wide range of applications in modeling earthquakes, social networks and stock markets.
-The established estimation process requires that researchers have access to the exact time stamps and marks.
+The established estimation process requires that researchers have access to the exact time stamps and spatial information.
 However, available data are often rounded or aggregated.
 We develop a Bayesian estimation procedure for the parameters of a Hawkes process based on aggregated data.
 Our approach is developed for temporal, spatio-temporal, and mutually exciting Hawkes processes where data are available over discrete time periods and regions.
-The method is demonstrated on simulated temporal and spatio-temporal data in the presence of one or more interacting processes, and under varying coarseness of data aggregation.
-Finally, we analyze spatio-temporal point pattern data of insurgent attacks in Iraq from October to December 2006, and we find coherent results across different time and space aggregations.
+We show theoretically that the parameters of the Hawkes process are identifiable from aggregated data under general specifications.
+We demonstrate the method on simulated data under various model specifications in the presence of one or more interacting processes, and under varying coarseness of data aggregation.
+Finally, we examine the internal and cross-excitation effects of airstrikes and insurgent violence events from February 2007 to June 2008, with some data aggregated by day.

 # Summary.
 An optional shortened abstract.